If you’re wondering about the expenses associated with ensuring your property is divided and distributed according to your wishes, you are not alone.

 There are also deeds that allow you to own and live in your current home but have it automatically passed to the beneficiary upon your death.
 If that sounded complicated, don’t worry; that is what your estate planning attorney is for.

 Many legal requirements must be met for your legal documents to be considered valid.
-Estate planning is complex, and working with an experienced attorney can ensure there are no unwanted surprises.
+Estate planning is complex, and working with an experienced attorney in Central Texas can ensure there are no unwanted surprises.